Affine Gaudin models and hypergeometric functions on affine opers: Introduction and overview

-Now suppose $\g$ is of untwisted affine type.
-Two natural questions arise \cite{FFsolitons}: \begin{enumerate} \item Are there higher Gaudin Hamiltonians? \emph{i.e.} are the quadratic Hamiltonians above part of some larger commutative subalgebra of (a suitable completion of) $U(\g)^{\ox N}$, such that $\psi$ is still a common eigenvector? \item If yes, then what parameterizes the eigenvalues of these higher Hamiltonians? \end{enumerate} In this paper we shall provisionally assume that the answer to the first question is yes, and give a conjectural answer to the second.
-Namely, we introduce a notion of meromorphic affine opers on $\CP$ (affine opers have been defined previously in \cite{MR1896178, Fopersontheprojectiveline}), and then the main result of the paper is that: \begin{enumerate}[(i)] \item There is a notion of quasi-canonical form for affine opers which is the direct generalisation of the canonical form in finite type, and yet \item The functions on the space of affine opers turn out to be of a very different character than in the finite case.
-Namely, they are given by hypergeometric integrals, over cycles of a certain twisted homology defined by the levels of the modules at the marked points. \end{enumerate} We conjecture that these hypergeometric integrals give the eigenvalues of (``local'') higher affine Gaudin Hamiltonians.
-This observation in turn allows us to make a conjecture about the form of the higher affine Gaudin Hamiltonians themselves.
+In this paper we elucidate the conjectures of \cite{FFsolitons} concerning the \emph{local} higher affine Gaudin Hamiltonians and their eigenvalues.
+Specifically, by starting from the class of meromorphic affine (Miura) opers on $\CP$ which were conjectured in \cite{FFsolitons} to describe the spectrum of affine Gaudin Hamiltonians (affine (Miura) opers have been defined previously in \cite{MR1896178, Fopersontheprojectiveline}), the main result of the paper is that: \begin{enumerate}[(i)] \item There is a notion of quasi-canonical form for these affine opers which is the direct generalisation of the canonical form in finite type, and yet \item The functions on the space of affine opers turn out to be of a very different character than in the finite case.
+Namely, they are given by hypergeometric integrals, over cycles of a certain twisted homology defined by the levels of the modules at the marked points. \end{enumerate} We conjecture that these hypergeometric integrals give the eigenvalues of local higher affine Gaudin Hamiltonians.
+This observation in turn allows us to make a conjecture about the form of the local higher affine Gaudin Hamiltonians themselves.

 To explain these statements, let us begin by recalling the situation in finite types.
 Consider first $\g$ of finite type of rank $\ell$.
 The spectrum of the Gaudin algebra for $\g$ is described by $\lg$-opers, where $\lg$ is the Langlands dual of $\g$, \emph{i.e.} the Kac-Moody algebra with transposed Cartan matrix.
 Let $\lg = \ln_- \oplus \lh \oplus \ln_+$ be a Cartan decomposition and $\bar p_{-1} \coloneqq \sum_{i=1}^\ell \check f_i\in \ln_-$ the corresponding principal nilpotent element ($\check f_i$ are Chevalley generators).
 A \emph{Miura $\lg$-oper} is a connection of the form